 Early History of the Maulsbay family

-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Maulsbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maulsbay research.
+Another 63 words (4 lines of text) covering the year 1831 is included under the topic Early Maulsbay History in all our PDF Extended History products and printed products wherever possible.

 Maulsbay Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Maulsbay has been recorded under many different variations, including Maltby, Maltbie, Maltbe, Maultsby, Maltsby and many more.
+Maulsbay has been recorded under many different variations, including Maltby, Maltbie, Maltbe, Maultsby, Maltsby, Maltbey, Malebisse and many more.